For more details see how the Delivery Date for Magento 2 extension works.

 Time Offset - The number, specified in this field will be added or subtracted (when with the minus) to the current time.
-We recommend to leave the field set to 0 if your are not experiencing any problems with time values.
+We recommend leaving the field set to 0 if you are not experiencing any problems with time values.
 If you modify the Time Offset, please remember that the change applies to:

 Delivery Comment - Add a comment to the delivery date.
 You can write a text and include an HTML link to Contact us page, for example.